kevenwebb/flickr-highslide-wordpress/flickr-highslide/readme.txt

 = This photo is currently unavailable =

 You get this error if you have changed the permission of your pictures from private to public and vice versa.
 If you want large images then you will need to re-upload your pictures as public to flickr.
 Changing the image size to medium or small will display your images.

+= How do I use the extended 'shortcode parameters' added in 1.4.1? =

+The standard shortcode would look like:
+	[flickr_highslide set="MY SET NAME"]

+If you want to use only a few photos (like on a home-page widget)
+	[flickr_highslide set="MY SET NAME" pagesize=5 imagenum=5 pagination=false extrastyle="margin-left: 15px; " ]

+	This example forces only 5 images to show, have no pagination section, and add 15 pixels of margin (for spacing).